Last updated September 5, 2022.

-Insomnia is extremely common and affects roughly 50% of all adults.
+Insomnia is extremely common, affecting up to 50% of all adults.

-If you struggle with insomnia, you know just how critical sleep really is.
+If you struggle with insomnia, you know just how critical sleep is.

-It’s almost impossible to be mentally sharp and productive without good sleep.
+It’s impossible to be mentally sharp and productive without good sleep.

 But knowing this only adds to the pressure you feel every night when your head hits the pillow.

-So here are the best strategies and remedies to help you get to sleep, stay asleep, and wake refreshed.
+Here are the best strategies and remedies to help you get to sleep and stay asleep.

 Why You Need Sleep